skip to content

 Postgraduate Study

 As my Supervisor, Professor Koen Steemers was from the onset a supportive presence, providing direction throughout the evolution of my thesis project and my development as a researcher.
-He also encouraged greater participation in our research cluster activities (the Behaviour and Building Performance Group), while the Head of the Martin Centre, Professor Ying Jin encouraged greater involvement with the wider research community that resulted in gaining the privilege to be a convener of the Martin Centre Seminars, the longest running seminar series in the field.
-These Departmental activities enabled me to engage with the research community and scholarship at the Department, the wider University community, and world-renowned experts from further afield.
+He also encouraged greater participation in our research cluster activities (the Behaviour and Building Performance Group), while the Head of the Martin Centre, Professor Ying Jin encouraged greater involvement with the wider research community that resulted in gaining the privilege of being a convener of the Martin Centre Seminars, the longest running seminar series in the field.
+These departmental activities enabled me to engage with the research community and scholarship at the department, the wider University community, and world-renowned experts from further afield.

 Kanchane Gunawardena (May 2022)

-My PhD supervisor, Dr Michael Ramage was forthcoming in sharing his expertise and in lending support for my research which further benefitted from critical reviews from other members of the department.
+My PhD supervisor, Dr Michael Ramage, was forthcoming in sharing his expertise and lending support for my research, which further benefitted from critical reviews from other department members.
 The university’s reputation also opened doors for archival research and fieldwork across the world.
-An unexpected and fulfilling experience came from supervising undergraduates and I have since developed much respect for Cambridge’s tutorial system that gives PhD students an early taste of teaching.
+An unexpected and fulfilling experience came from supervising undergraduates, and I have since developed much respect for Cambridge’s tutorial system, which gives PhD students an early taste of teaching.

-The Department’s facilities and drive for academic excellence are complemented by excellent support from staff while the university’s range of training programmes for early career researchers, regular lectures by luminaries, International Students and Careers services make it a fantastic place to be in!
+The department’s facilities and drive for academic excellence are complemented by excellent staff support, while the university’s range of training programmes for early career researchers, regular lectures by luminaries and international students, and Career services make it a fantastic place to be!

 Aftab Jalia - Clare Hall (April 2018)